haren619/swipejobs-test/README.md

 {workerId} -> worker id needs to be matched with jobs

-** Refer matcher-api/target/site/jacoco/index.html for code coverage.
+** Refer ../target/site/jacoco/index.html for code coverage.

 ## Design

-Matcher application will take a workerId and return three appropriate jobs with the highest score using the data retrieved by SwipeJob's workers and jobs apis.
+Matcher application will take a workerId and return three appropriate jobs with the highest score using the data retrieved from SwipeJob's workers and jobs apis.

 In this solution application uses a basic Rule Engine design pattern.
 MatchingEngine calculates the matching score for each job against the given worker.
 MatchingService will then sort the jobs by their score and return 3 jobs with the highest score.